Samihamer1/Hollow-Knight-VesselMayCry/ReadMe.md

 A mod which overhauls the knight's gameplay to match a certain eldest son of Sparda.
 Alternatively titled, "I can't believe nobody has made a Vergil mod yet".

+## Incompatibilities
+This mod will likely not work with other game overhaul mods or charm mods.
+The main incompatibilities are:
+Potentially some charm mods, especially Charm Changer.
+Custom Knight (Custom animations means the skins will flicker whenever you use a move).

 ## Starter Guide (Spoiler-Free)
 This mod can have a strong learning curve if you just hop in, so starting a new save file on classic mode is recommended to ease yourself into the changes.
 It's your life, though.